Human-Connection/Human-Connection/backend/installation/configuration.md

 {% endhint %}

 Note that grand-stack-starter does not currently bundle a distribution of Neo4j.
-Now there are a lot alternatives to have Neo4J installed.
+Now there are a lot alternatives how to install Neo4J.

 {% tabs %}